docooler/bubble_sort_sample_benchmark/README.md

 a sample bubble sort by go python perl

 ============================
-Don't try run this test under the windows. at first , I run this code under the windows, go lang is the most slowly. after run in ubuntu(same laptop). pls see testout.md as below:
+Don't try to run this test case under the windows. at first , I run this test case under the windows, go lang is the most slowly. after run it in ubuntu(same laptop). pls see testout.md as below:
 $ python benchmark_buble.py
 ____________________________________________________________